MVP3 Foundation

 Collaborative film + music projects

-Entries may be submitted by individuals or teams.
-Entries may also be submitted by full classrooms or larger student groups, with the entire class/group treated as one entry for judging purposes.
-When a group or classroom wins, each participating student will receive an individual certificate, and the project will be recognized as one winning entry in its category.
+Entries may be submitted by individuals, teams, classrooms, or larger student groups.
+A classroom or group entry will be treated as one entry for judging purposes.
+If selected for recognition, each participating student may receive an individual certificate, and the project will be recognized as one entry in its category.

-MVP3 Foundation and partners will offer select workshops, demonstrations, or talks (in‑person or virtual) on storytelling, media literacy, filmmaking, music creation, and responsible media use, as scheduling and resources allow.
+Workshops & Demonstrations – MVP3 Foundation and partners may offer select in-person or virtual workshops, demonstrations, or talks on storytelling, media literacy, filmmaking, music creation, and responsible media use, subject to scheduling and available resources.

 THEME: MEDIA, INTEGRITY & COMMUNITY PURPOSE

-Projects should address at least one of these ideas:
+Projects should address at least one of the following:

 The difference between fake vs. real in media

-How media can influence behaviors, self‑image, relationships, and community (positively or negatively)
+How media influences behavior, self-image, relationships, and community

 The impact of harmful or misleading messages, and how to respond with critical thinking and responsibility